makrai/notes/nozza2003-lang-spec-BERTs.md

 ### Languages Covered

-* range from high-resourced languages (e.g., French, Italian) to
+* range from high-resourced languages (eg French, Italian) to
 * low-resource languages, such as Yorb and Mongolian
 * we are covering 18 languages
-* low-resources languages (e.g., Yorb and Arabic) show the highest improv
+* low-resources languages (eg Yorb and Arabic) show the highest improv
 * developers are more likely to be experts on other resources for that lang or to collect more data.
 This makes a greater difference for low-resource